The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Mrs. Clinton isn't anywhere near.

-You know, Al Sharpton is asking for Hillary to come in, even some people have asked for Jeb Bush to show up and talk about this.
+Even some people have asked for Jeb Bush to show up and talk about this.

-But there's a political story that that references how few Democrats have answered the call or spoken up much on this.
+But there's a political story that references how few Democrats have answered the call or spoken up much on this.

 He stays in Martha's Vineyard.